mengyue-yuan/mengyue-yuan.github.io/_pages/talks.md

 ------
 We develop a lane-level road network generation method using high-precision trajectory data.
 The method adopts a divide-and-conquer strategy for complex road network extraction, and effectively addresses the challenge posed by lane structure changes and interference of lane-changing behavior.

-This industry-driven research project, conducted in collaboration with Changan Automobile Company, has been successfully integrated into Changan Automobile's crowdsourced mapping application.
+This industry-driven research project, collaborated with Changan Automobile Company, has been integrated into Changan Automobile's crowdsourced mapping application.

 <img src="/images/1_data.png" alt="Image" style="width:600px;">
 <img src="/images/1_workflow.png" alt="Image" style="width:600px;">